Comparison11 min read

 Can the Same Partner Play All Three Roles?

 In practice, yes.
 Many large channel organizations play VAR for some clients, MSP for others, and SI on the biggest deals.
-From the vendor's perspective, the economic model and operational requirements differ enough that mature programs segment these tracks even when dealing with the same partner brand.
+From your perspective, the economic model and operational requirements differ enough that mature programs segment these tracks even when dealing with the same partner brand.
 A signed reseller agreement covers VAR motion; a separate co-sell agreement covers SI engagements; an MSP contract through a distributor covers the recurring-billing tier.

-For the broader landscape across all eight SaaS partner types — including referral, affiliate, technology alliance, OEM, and ambassador — see the Partner Ecosystem Guide.
+For the broader landscape across all eight partner types — including referral, affiliate, technology alliance, OEM, and ambassador — see the Partner Ecosystem Guide.
 For a comparison of the non-transactional partner types, see Referral vs Affiliate vs Reseller.

 Run VAR, MSP, and SI motions on one platform